Netcracker/DRNavigator/documentation/public/installation.md

 To renew a certificate:

-1. Execute the instructions in the **Prerequisites** section from the step 2.2 to 3.2;
+1. Execute the instructions in the **Certificate Prerequisite** section from the step 2 to 4;
 2. Redeploy SM with new certificate parameters: `tls.ca`, `tls.crt` and `tls.key`;
 3. Restart pod `site-manager`